juanluisrosaramos/CRNN_OCR/README.md

 ### Changing number of predictions

-In the script demo_batch.py there is a constant that can be changed
+This is not provided by parameter but we have to change it in the script demo_batch.py where there is a constant that can be changed

 NUMBER_OF_PREDICTIONS = 10

-In case of changing this number we will increase or decrease the number of predictions (and recomputing the softmax probabilities)
+In case of changing this number we will increase or decrease the number of predictions outputted in the csv file (and recomputing the softmax probabilities)

 ### Changing the size of the batch

 BATCH_SIZE = 32

-For speeding the inference the script builds a np.array of 32 images depending on memory and cpu we can increase this batch.
-The time of total computation is provided to see if it increase or decrease the speed of running the inference of all the images.
+For speeding the inference the script builds a np.array of 32 images and sent it to the model loaded by TF.
+Depending on memory and cpu we can increase this batch.
+The time of total computation is provided to see if batch_size increasing is rising the performance of running the inference of all the images.

 ## Output csv file with the detections

 The script produces a CSV file with the following format

-Name_of_image,pred1,prob1,pred2,prob2,....,pred10,prob10
+Name_of_image,pred1,prob1,pred2,prob2,....,predN,probN

 Where pred is a prediction and prob the probability of that prediction